-Pages that are good candidates appear to the first positions of the search results.
+Pages that are good candidates appear in the first positions of the search results.

 One of the factors to determine the position of a webpage in the results is the number of incoming links (backlinks).

 Backlinks are a signal of trust and depending on where the links are coming, they can greatly affect your ranking position.